iTwin/itwinjs-core/docs/core/learning/Glossary.md

 |**iModel**|A distributed relational database holding information about an infrastructure asset defined in BIS.
 Many copies of an iModel may be extant simultaneously, each held in a Briefcase and synchronized via ChangeSets from iModelHub.
 |**IModelApp**|The *administrator* class for frontend applications.
 By subclassing IModelApp, applications can control the behavior of the frontend services.
 |**IModelConnection**|A TypeScript class in the frontend that represents the connection to the iModel on the backend.
 |**iModelHub**|A cloud service that coordinates access to iModels.
-It grants permission to approved iModelJs applications to access Briefcases of iModels on behalf of a authorized user.
+It grants permission to approved iModel.js applications to access Briefcases of iModels on behalf of a authorized user.
 It also accepts and distributes ChangeSets to form the immutable and authoritative *timeline of changes* for an iModel.
 |**L10N**|An abbreviation for [Localization](https://en.wikipedia.org/wiki/Internationalization_and_localization).
 |**LineStyle**|A named pattern that is repeated along a path when it is displayed to represent the meaning of the path.
 |**Model**|A set of Elements used to describe another Element (its *ModeledElement*) in more detail.
 Every Element is *contained in* one and only one Model via a ModelContainsElements relationship.
 In this manner, Models form a hierarchy of Elements.
 There are many subclasses of Model (e.g. PhysicalModel, FunctionalModel, etc.)